 In this new era of Internet-powered technologies, the 21st century education is becoming more relevant, as Artificial Intelligence is replacing routine jobs traditionally done by people.
-The Covid-19 made companies adapt digitalisation, accelerating the rise of digital economy.
+The Covid-19 made companies adopt digitalization, accelerating the rise of the digital economy.

 The new economic reality is that any job based on the rules and processes will be automated in the coming decade.
 This massive economic shift will replace many service-based jobs, where India currently has an edge.

 It can be said, Machines are well-suited for routine, repetitive tasks.
 In a nutshell, the 21st century is all about humans and our innate human abilities that cannot be automated, i.e., creativity, social intelligence, and harnessing human potential.